-I’m not saying you should never leave the house (a little sunlight is good for you!), but, when it’s practical, you seek a shady spot.
+I’m not saying you should never leave the house, but, when it’s practical, you seek a shady spot.
 That means you never lay out, tan, or intentionally overexpose yourself to sunlight.

 You wear sun-blocking clothing, like a wide-brimmed hat and sunglasses.
 Long-sleeved shirts and pants count, too.
 And so do parasols (let’s bring them back)!

 You might use tinted glass, screens, and heavy curtains designed to block out UV rays, in both your car and your home.

 Start your free trial (plus shipping and handling)